 - Progress of the candidate and the supervision by the (co-) promotors will be assessed annually.

 An external PhD candidate at the International Institute of Air and Space Law will be enrolled initially for a period of one year.
 At the end of the first year, an official evaluation meeting will take place.
-On the basis of this evaluation enrollment can be extended to a total of four years.
-Annual meetings will take place between candidate and supervisory team to monitor progress.
+On the basis of this evaluation enrollment can be extended by upto a total of four years.
+Annual meetings will take place between the candidate and his or her supervisory team to monitor progress.

-In accordance with Article 3 of the Leiden University PhD Regulations, persons are eligible for admission to the PhD programme if they:
+In accordance with Article 3 of the Leiden University PhD Regulations, persons may be eligible for admission if they:

-- Have been awarded a master’s degree from a Dutch university or an equivalent master’s degree from another institution, or who have passed the ‘old style’ doctoral (doctoraal) examination of a government-funded or appointed Dutch university
+- were awarded a master’s degree from a Dutch university or an equivalent master’s degree from another institution, or have passed the ‘old style’ doctoral (doctoraal) examination of a government-funded or appointed Dutch university;

-- A proven English language proficiency, demonstrated by way of a TOEFL test (overall score of 100 Internet-based), or IELTS test (overall score of 7.0), or Cambridge English Proficiency certificate (CPE)
+- possess proven English language proficiency, demonstrated by way of a TOEFL test (overall score of 100 Internet-based), or IELTS test (overall score of 7.0), or Cambridge English Proficiency certificate (CPE); and

-- Have met the requirements stipulated elsewhere in the regulations.
+- meet the requirements stipulated elsewhere in the regulations.

 As of 1 April 2018, admission to the International Institute of Air and Space Law PhD Track implies the payment of a fee of €10 000 per year (for a four years programme).
 If the PhD Candidate does not need access to a working space at the Law Faculty and if no claims are made on the travel budget, the fee is set at €5 000 per year, with a maximum of 4 years.